sumandey7684/GyaanSaar-AI/README.md

 ![GyaanSaar AI Logo](https://vf33u6a4xs.ufs.sh/f/knEGXHgaJ8qP4rsiutcQvFsDK3aLmd8jtokNYeZ26RXJUf05)

 Welcome to GyaanSaar AI!
 This is an article summarizer web application powered by OpenAI's Chat GPT 4 API.
-Say goodbye to long hours of reading articles; let Kshitij do the summarizing for you!
+Say goodbye to long hours of reading articles; let GyaanSaar do the summarizing for you!

 ### Features